cassianhodges-tech/sp500-financial-analysis/README.md

 * matplotlib
 * openpyxl

+## Project structure

+The repository contains the following main files:

+* `sp500_financial_analysis.py`
+  This is the main analysis script.
+It downloads financial data from Yahoo Finance, organises income statement, balance sheet and cash flow data into pandas DataFrames, calculates financial ratios, ranks companies within a selected S&P 500 sector and exports the results to Excel.

+* `sample_stock_data.py`
+  This file creates a sample financial statement DataFrame using the same structure as the main yfinance financial data.
+It acts as a template to help keep the DataFrame format consistent when combining financial statements across companies.

+* `requirements.txt`
+  Lists the Python packages required to run the project.

+* `.gitignore`
+  Excludes local files such as virtual environments, test files, cached Python files and generated Excel outputs from the repository.

+* `README.md`
+  Provides an overview of the project, how it works and the tools used.

 ## Why I built this

 I built this project to apply Python to financial analysis in a practical way.
 It allowed me to work with real company financial data, practise pandas DataFrame manipulation, calculate financial ratios and develop a simple investment-style ranking model.